PsyTeachR/stat-models-v1/docs/04-interactions.md

 **Factorial designs** are very common in psychology, and are most often analyzed using ANOVA-based techniques, which can obscure the fact that ANOVA, like regression, also assumes an underlying linear model.

 A factorial design is one in which the predictors (IVs) are all categorical: each is a **factor** having a fixed number of **levels**.
 In a full-factorial design, the factors are fully crossed with each other such that each possible combination of factors is represented.
 We call each unique combination a **cell** of the design.
-You will often hear designs referred to as "a two-by-two design" (2x2), which means that there are two factors, each of which has three levels.
+You will often hear designs referred to as "a two-by-two design" (2x2), which means that there are two factors, each of which has two levels.
 A "three-by-three" (3x3) design is one where there are two factors, each with three levels; a "two-by-two-by-two" 2x2x2 design is one in which there are three factors, each with two levels; and so on.

 Typically, factorial designs are given a tabular representation, showing all the combinations of factor levels.
 Below is a tabular representation of a 2x2 design.